ManojKumar392/ManojKumar392/README.md

 - 👋 Hi, I’m @ManojKumar392
 - 👀 I’m interested in ...
-Data science
+Algorithms , Ml, Nlp
 - 🌱 I’m currently learning ...
 Machine learning
 - 💞️ I’m looking to collaborate on ... data science and data analytics project
 - 📫 How to reach me ...